 - Wind.

 Parrots thrive at 65-80 degrees Fahrenheit.
-If they’re constantly exposed to high temperatures, they’ll grow stressed.
+When exposed to high temperatures, they’ll grow stressed.
 If you live in a much warmer climate, monitor the parrot for signs of overheating.